lstpsche/webring_rails/README.md

 # Webring for Rails

-Webring for Rails (webring_rails) is a flexible engine for creating and managing a webring system in your Ruby on Rails application.
+[Webring for Rails (webring-rails)](https://github.com/lstpsche/webring-rails) is a flexible engine for creating and managing a webring system in your Ruby on Rails application.
 A webring is a collection of websites linked together in a circular structure, allowing visitors to navigate from one site to another.

 ## Features